IAmThePan/react-ui/README.md

 5. [x] React Material-UI using `material-ui`
 6. [x] Material Components for React `material-components-web-react`
 7. [x] React Material Components Web `react-material-components-web`
+        - Don't use:
-        - I don't like this package.
-The documentation was wrong and it had limited components (no tabs).
+        - The documentation was wrong in places.
+        - Limited Components (no Tabs).
+        - Giant package size.
-8. [ ] RMWC
+8. [x] RMWC
 9. [ ] PrimeReact
 10. [ ] react-dropzone (not a comprehensive UI framework, only handles uploading files via drag and drop)
 11. [ ] tcomb-form (not a comprehensive UI framework, only handles styling forms)